Discard Aggro Deck Guide & Matchups

 - Their best defense is Eye of the Dragon’s Dragonling tokens.
 Keep track of how many spells they have played per turn, and don’t give them additional opportunities to set up a Dragonling spawn for your attacking turn.
 For example: avoid using Get Excited so they can’t play Nopeify, avoid initiating combat where they would use a buff, avoid killing an attacking Mentor so they don’t get Gems, etc.

-Mulligan for: Astute Academic, Zaunite Urchin, Jury-Rig, House Spider, Crowd Favorite, Draven; Vision, Arena Battlecaster, Flame Chomper, Poro Cannon – if you already have a good hand.
+Mulligan for: Legion Rearguard, Zaunite Urchin, Jury-Rig, House Spider, Crowd Favorite, Draven; Vision, Arena Battlecaster, Flame Chomper, Poro Cannon – if you already have a good hand.

 - Star Spring is their win condition, and they have a lot of healing synergies.
 Avoid dealing damage to their units if your attacks don’t give you benefits.
 They will heal up their units if you can’t remove or trade with them.